Jat reservation agitation

-The Jat reservation agitation was a series of violent protests in February 2016 by the Jat people of North India, especially those in the state of Haryana, which "paralysed" the state for 10 days.
+The Jat reservation agitation was a series of violent protests in February 2016 by the Jats of North India, especially those in the state of Haryana, which "paralysed" the state for 10 days.
 The protestors sought inclusion of their caste in the Other Backward Class (OBC) category, which would make them eligible for affirmative action benefits.
 Besides Haryana, the protests also spread to the neighbouring states, such as Uttar Pradesh, Rajasthan, and the National Capital Region.

+Protests escalated when several Hindutva Leaders openly threatened to Massacre Jats, including Kartar Singh, the Haryana chief of Rashtriya Swayamsevak Sangh (RSS), who had opined to the media that if he had been the state's Chief Minister, he "would have ordered mass shooting of Jat protesters".
+Raj kumar Saini, the BJP MP from Kurukshetra, has been making anti-Jat comments since he got elected.
+The community has repeatedly asked the BJP to make reign him but instead of it, bjp constantly support him.
+Many political commentators later analysed that the army was called too soon when there was clearly no need to do so.
+Firing on protestors clearly turned the spark into a full-fledged conflict, according to them the confrontational attitude of bjp government was not necessary.
+The community holds the Manohar Lal Khattar government responsible for water scarcity, agrarian distress and jobs crisis.
+Later some Jat leader including Hawa singh sangwan converted into Sikhism.

-Police and onlookers described the initial phase of the protests as peaceful but it later transformed into violent riots lead by Jat community, especially in the city of Rohtak.
+Police and onlookers described the initial phase of the protests as peaceful but it later transformed into violent riots led by Jat community, especially in the city of Rohtak.
 Starting on 12 February, the Jats organized non-violent protests for reservation by blocking railway lines and roads, while non-Jats opposed to their demands, organized counter-protests.
 On 18 February, a group of non-Jats protesters clashed violently with a group of lawyers protesting against 2016 JNU sedition controversy, mistaking the lawyers for Jats.
 Later, they also came into conflict with the Jat students.
 On the same day, the police allegedly beat up some Jat students in Rohtak, while trying to open a blockade.
-Police also raided a Boy's hostel, and reportedly assaulted the Jat students, an occurrence which was captured on camera and circulated over social media.
+Police also raided a Jat hostel, and reportedly assaulted the Jat students, an occurrence which was captured on camera and circulated over social media.
 Following these incidents, several incidents of inter-caste violence took place across Haryana.